anasanvila/posts-and-comments/README.md

 npm run build

-When build is created I will copy files from build folder and paste it to hosting, with some changes of the path
+When build is created I would copy files from build folder and paste it to hosting, with some path changes